 Books

-My first book, Organized Violence after Civil War: The Geography of Recruitment in Latin America, was published by Cambridge University Press in its Comparative Politics series in 2016.
+Organized Violence after Civil War was published by Cambridge University Press in its Comparative Politics series in 2016.
 The book explores why some violent organizations choose to demilitarize following peace negotiations, whereas others choose to remilitarize and resume violence instead.
 I argue that the primary driving force behind a return to organized violence is the variation in recruitment patterns within, and between, the warring groups.
 The book was Honorable Mention for the Conflict Research Society’s 2017 Best Book of the Year Prize.

 Endorsements